 This leaves you with a brittle network of links, protocols, and identity representations.
-And any changes put incredible—and incredibly expensive—demands on this critical infrastructure, whether you’re revamping your customer or employee portal, adding a critical cloud-based application, or acquiring a partner.
+Any change puts incredible—and incredibly expensive—demands on this critical infrastructure, whether you’re revamping your customer or employee portal, adding a critical cloud-based application, or acquiring a partner.

 The Solution for A Rational Identity Infrastructure

 You need a way around all this complexity, so you can deliver smarter authentication and richer authorization—and that’s what our federated identity service is all about.
-Basically, what SAML and XACML did for the external world—federation at the level of security means—is what we do for your internal infrastructure, by federating all your diverse identity stores.
-So you can streamline your identity silos into a logical, comprehensive and manageable system—and securely expose your identity to the internet and the cloud.
+Basically, what SAML and XACML did for the external world—federation at the level of security—is what we do for your internal infrastructure, by federating all your diverse identity stores.
+You are then able to streamline your identity silos into a logical, comprehensive and manageable system—and securely expose your identity to the internet and the cloud.

 - Dig Deeper: